-- Current and deferred tax shall be recognised as income or an expense and included in profit or loss for the period, except to the extent that the tax arises from: - (a) a transaction or event which is recognised, in the same or a different period, outside profit or loss, either in other comprehensive income or directly in equity (see paragraphs 61A-65); or - (b) a business combination (other than the acquisition by an investment entity, as defined in SLFRS 10 Consolidated Financial Statements, of a subsidiary that is required to be measured at fair value through profit or loss) (see paragraphs 66-68). - Most deferred tax liabilities and deferred tax assets arise where income or expense is included in accounting profit in one period, but is included in taxable profit (tax loss) in a different period.
+- An entity shall recognise the income tax consequences of dividends as defined in SLFRS 9 when it recognises a liability to pay a dividend.
+The income tax consequences of dividends are linked more directly to past transactions or events that generated distributable profits than to distributions to owners.
+Therefore, an entity shall recognise the income tax consequences of dividends in profit or loss, other comprehensive income or equity according to where the entity originally recognised those past transactions or events. - Current and deferred tax shall be recognised as income or an expense and included in profit or loss for the period, except to the extent that the tax arises from: - (a) a transaction or event which is recognised, in the same or a different period, outside profit or loss, either in other comprehensive income or directly in equity (see paragraphs 61A-65); or - (b) a business combination (other than the acquisition by an investment entity, as defined in SLFRS 10 Consolidated Financial Statements, of a subsidiary that is required to be measured at fair value through profit or loss) (see paragraphs 66-68). - Most deferred tax liabilities and deferred tax assets arise where income or expense is included in accounting profit in one period, but is included in taxable profit (tax loss) in a different period.
 The resulting deferred tax is recognised in profit or loss.
-Examples are when: - (a) interest, royalty or dividend revenue is received in arrears and is included in accounting profit on a time apportionment basis in accordance with LKAS 18 Revenue, but is included in taxable profit (tax loss) on a cash basis; and - (b) costs of intangible assets have been capitalised in accordance with LKAS 38 and are being amortised in profit or loss, but were deducted for tax purposes when they were incurred. - The carrying amount of deferred tax assets and liabilities may change even though there is no change in the amount of the related temporary differences.
+Examples are when: - (a) interest, royalty or dividend revenue is received in arrears and is included in accounting profit in accordance with SLFRS 15 Revenue from Contracts with Customers, LKAS 39 Financial Instruments: Recognition and Measurement or SLFRS 9 Financial Instruments, as relevant, but is included in taxable profit (tax loss) on a cash basis; and - (b) costs of intangible assets have been capitalised in accordance with LKAS 38 and are being amortised in profit or loss, but were deducted for tax purposes when they were incurred.

+- The carrying amount of deferred tax assets and liabilities may change even though there is no change in the amount of the related temporary differences.
 This can result, for example, from: - (a) a change in tax rates or tax laws; - (b) a reassessment of the recoverability of deferred tax assets; or - (c) a change in the expected manner of recovery of an asset.